Nara’s hidden treasures: A 1-3 day itinerary for the offbeat traveller

 Head to Ajimi Izakaya for a delicious and authentic Japanese dining experience

-And when it comes to desserts, don’t miss out on trying Dango, rice flour dumplings coated in kinako (roasted soybean flour) and syrup – for example at Tamausagi [Google Maps location] by the ticket gates at Kintetsu Nara Station.
+When it comes to desserts, don’t miss out on trying Dango, rice flour dumplings coated in kinako (roasted soybean flour) and syrup—for example, at Tamausagi [Google Maps location] by the ticket gates at Kintetsu Nara Station.

 For a touristy but fun experience, pop by Nakatanidou [Google Maps location] to watch the (lightning-fast) mochi pounding and enjoy a fresh mochi afterwards.